Now! Plugin for AdSense gets you started with Google AdSense. No mess, no fuss. Simplest Google AdSense plugin.

 What you have in AdSense is an ability to block ads from certain sites.
 For instance, if you don't like ads from my site "thulasidas.com", you can block them.
 What the pro version gives you is the ability to block ads to certain clients.
 That is, if you don't want visitors from certain IP addresses see your ads (because they may click on too many of them, getting your AdSense account banned, for instance), you can with my plugin.

 Porn block also is similar -- Google lets you choose non-porn ads (I think).
 What my plugin does is to look at the content of your page, and block ads if it looks like a porn page.
 (This can happen if a spammer posts a porn kind of comment on your blog, which again may get your AdSense account banned.)

-<div>s that AdSense Now! creates have the class attribute
+<div>s that Now!
+Plugin for AdSense creates have the class attribute

 adsense.
 Furthermore, they have attributes like

 adsense-leadout depending on the type.
 You can set the style for these classes in your theme